August Agbola O'Browne

-August Agbola O’Browne (second name also spelled Agbala, Agboola, surname also spelled Brown or Browne; 1895–1976) was a Nigerian jazz musician who is believed to have been the only black participant of the 1944 Warsaw Uprising.
+August Agbola O'Browne (second name also spelled Agbala, Agboola, surname also spelled Brown or Browne; 1895–1976) was a Nigerian jazz musician who is believed to have been the only black participant of the 1944 Warsaw Uprising.

 Biography

-August Agbola O'Browne was born on 22 July 1895 in Lagos, the largest city of modern-day Nigeria, to Nigerian parents, possibly from the Yoruba tribe.
+August Agbola O'Browne was born on 22 July 1895 in Lagos, the largest city of modern-day Nigeria, to Nigerian parents, p who were possibly Yoruba.

 O'Browne immigrated to Britain and then joined a travelling theatre group and ended up in Poland in 1922.
 He lived at Złota Street in Warsaw.
 He was a professional musician, a drummer who worked in clubs in Warsaw.
 His first album, recorded in 1928, made history, for he was the first West African jazzman to achieve this.
 He married a Polish woman, Zofia Pykowna; they had two children – Ryszard (Richard) in 1928 and Aleksander (Alexander) in 1929.
 Although this marriage ended, his family travelled to the UK when war broke out.
-He later married Olga Miechowicz and they had further children together.
+He later married Olga Miechowicz and they had children together.
 His friends and neighbours remembered him as a very intelligent, courteous person, and a polyglot (he spoke six languages).

-In 1949, he joined the Society of Fighters for Freedom and Democracy.
+In 1949, he joined the Union of Fighters for Freedom and Democracy.
 In the survey, he claimed that he fought in the Invasion of Poland in 1939, defending besieged Warsaw, and in the Warsaw Uprising in 1944.
 He stated that in the Uprising his code name was "Ali" and that he belonged to the unit led by Corporal Aleksander Marciński, code-name "Łabędź" ("Swan").
 The unit fought in the Śródmieście district of Warsaw.
 Based on the name of the commander, historians confirmed that battalion "Iwo" fought in the district of Śródmieście Południowe (Southern Srodmiescie).
 Jan Radecki, code name "Czarny" ("Black"), another participant of the same uprising claimed that he saw a black man at the HQ of the battalion "Iwo" at ulica Marszałkowska 74 (74 Marszalkowska Street), possibly in the communication section.
 Radecki did not remember the exact personal data of the black insurgent.
 There are indications that before the uprising O'Browne was connected with the resistance and distributed illegal, underground newspapers (bibuła).

 There is little reliable information on his life after the war.
 Around 1949 he worked in the Department of Culture and Art of the City of Warsaw; later he continued his music career, playing in restaurants in Warsaw.